Dictionary of Revolutionary Marxism

 Short sales are common after the collapse of a major

-housing bubble, such as in the U.S. at the present time.
-(As of September 2009, there were about 1,000 short sales per month in the San Francisco Bay Area, or about 14% of the houses being sold.)
-The banks have only themselves to blame for this predicament since they were foisting off expensive mortgages (including sub-prime mortgages) on people who could not possibly continue to meet their mortgage payments.
-Meanwhile, millions of people are losing their homes.
+housing bubble, such as in the U.S. during the period of the Great Recession.
+(As of September 2009, there were about 1,000 short sales per month in the San Francisco Bay Area alone, or about 14% of the houses being sold.)
+The banks have only themselves to blame for this predicament since they foist off expensive mortgages (including sub-prime mortgages) on people who cannot possibly continue to meet their mortgage payments.
+Meanwhile, millions of people lose their homes.
 The capitalist system simply cannot guarantee even such a basic thing as a home for the masses of people.

 SHORT SELLING (in Capitalist Stock or Commodities Markets)